concord-consortium/shutterbug/README.md

 After adding `use Shutterbug::Rackapp` to your config.ru file, you can convert pieces of your web-page into png images.
 Just follow these steps:

-include the following javascript in your pages:
+Include the following javascript in your pages:

      <script src='http://<yourhost:port>/shutterbug/shutterbug.js' type='text/javascript'></script>